Low-Rank Contextual Reinforcement Learning from Heterogeneous Human Feedback: Numerical Studies

-where $0_{da-1} \in \bbR^{da-1}$ is a zero vector, and $e_{a} \in \bbR^{da-1}$ is the $a$-th standard unit vector (i.e., $a$-th component is $1$ and the other components are $0$).
-This mapping corresponds to applying one-hot encoding to the categorical variable $a$ concatenating with $s$.
-For the matrix parameter, we use a rank $r$ diagonal matrix with all diagonal components set to $2$.
+where $0_{d_a-1} \in \bbR^{d_a-1}$ is the zero vector and $e_a \in \bbR^{d_a-1}$ is the $a$-th standard basis vector.
+This construction applies one-hot encoding to the categorical action variable and concatenates it with a scaled state-dependent feature.

-We consider two settings to incorporate different distributions of action pairs in the offline data: \begin{itemize} \item \textbf{Uniform Distribution}: Action pairs for comparison are generated uniformly from the set $\{(a_0, a_1) \in \calA \times \calA : a_0 \ne a_1\}$.
-Specifically, two actions are sampled independently without replacement from $\calA$.
-This ensures that all actions are well-covered across the offline dataset.